odinuv/web/en/apv/walkthrough/database/index.md

 {:toc}

 In previous chapters, you have learned how to create a static HTML page, then how to add dynamic content generated in a PHP script to that page.
-Then you learned how to organize the PHP and HTML code using templates, so that it doesn't become a complete mess.
+Then you have learned how to organize the PHP and HTML code using templates, so that it doesn't become a complete mess.

-So far it's probably still a bit boring, because the data that the application displays are still somewhat hardcoded in the PHP script.
+So far it's probably still a bit boring, because the data that the application displays is still somewhat hardcoded in the PHP script.
 We would like to make the application interactive, so that a user can permanently store and retrieve some arbitrary data.
 The answer to this is that we need a [database server](/en/apv/articles/database-systems/).